garageScript/databases/public/lessons/elastic.md

   .then(r => r.json())
   .then(console.log)
 ```
-This command requests to send records data that matches the search query.
-Since we set query as `match_all: {}`, Elasticsearch will respond with all records that has index value with `@username-example`.
-If you want to get the records that matches specific `field: value` pattern, you can put it as an object in `match_all` property.
+This fetch request queries for data records that match the search query.
+Since we set query as `match_all: {}`, the Elasticsearch API will return a response containing all records that have an index value of `@username-example`.
+If you want to get records that match a specific `field: value` pattern, you can put it as an object in the `match_all` property.
 For more information, refer Elasticsearch's offical documentation [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-search.html).
 In the response, the actual data is stored in `.hits.hits` property as an array.

 ### Put data
-To put data into Elasticsearch database, you can send "POST" request to `<host>/<index-name>/_doc`.
+To put data into an Elasticsearch database, send a "POST" request to `<host>/<index-name>/_doc`.
 Check out the following example.
 ```
 const buffer = Buffer.from("@username:@dbPassword").toString("base64")
 const credential = "Basic " + buffer